jdtorregrosas/picsart-masonry/README.md

 - The masonry grid dynamically adjusts the number of columns based on screen width to ensure responsiveness.
 - In the **photo detail view**, the layout adapts based on the image orientation (vertical or horizontal), providing a better user experience.

+## Testing

+Unit tests were added to ensure the reliability and correctness of key parts of the application, including services and components.

+To run the tests: `npm run test`

+### Services Tests

+Added tests for the PhotosService to ensure proper handling of API requests, error handling, and data fetching logic.
+These tests simulate the behavior of the service to verify that it interacts with the API as expected.

+### Photo-Detail Component Tests

+Added tests for the PhotoDetail component to verify that the photo details (such as photographer, dimensions, and alt text) are rendered correctly.
+Included tests to ensure the correct orientation (vertical or horizontal) is applied based on the photo's dimensions.
+These tests ensure that the component behaves as expected and correctly displays the relevant photo information.

 ## Conclusion

 This project demonstrates an optimized, high-performance React application with efficient image loading, virtualization, and API integration.
 The focus was on creating a scalable and responsive UI while ensuring minimal performance overhead.

 Future improvements could include:

+- Improving performance through better image optimization techniques.
-- Adding **unit tests** to improve reliability.
+- Adding unit tests for more components to increase test coverage.
-- Implementing a **search feature** to dynamically filter images based on user input.
+- Implementing a search feature to dynamically filter images based on user input.
-- Enhancing **accessibility** by improving keyboard navigation and ARIA attributes.
+- Enhancing accessibility by improving keyboard navigation and ARIA attributes.

-This implementation showcases strong front-end engineering skills, focusing on performance, maintainability, and scalability.